ConsActionTeam/lab_resources/presentation_tips.md

 # Tips for successful conference presentations

 Conference presentations range from 10-15 minutes.
-Here are some useful tips discussed at our lab meeting (March 2023)
+Here are some useful tips discussed at a recent Seascape models lab meeting (March 2023)

 1. Know your audience and tailor to them
 2. Don't get stuck in the weeds.
 Bring it back to the big picture.